-When you sign up for a dive, everything is included except the dive computer.
-You will get a BCD, a regulator, a 3mm shorty (only for divers), and a weight belt (or weight for your integrated weight BCD).
+When you sign up for a dive, the following equipment is included: a dive computer for all dives above 20 meters, a BCD with integrated weight, a regulator, a 3mm shorty or a full wetsuit (only for divers), and weight for your integrated weight BCD.
 The tanks provided are 12L aluminum (80 cubic).
-Noncompensated 15L (100 cubic) steel tanks are also available for heavier breathers.
+15L (100 cubic) steel tanks are also available for heavier breathers.

 - $50 Refresher course (compulsory for those who have not been diving for over a year)